omelchert/SWtools/README.md

 solve two variants of the associated nonlinear eigenvalue problem (NEVP):

 * A bare version of the NEVP, where a solution with given eigenvalue is computed;
-* A constraint version of the NEVP with a <em>a priori</em> unknown eigenvalye, where a solution with given norm is computed.
+* A constraint version of the NEVP with <em>a priori</em> unknown eigenvalye, where a solution with given norm is computed.

 To facilitate progress of science, we include many examples and workflows that can help a user to quickly go from an idea to numerical experimentation to